This Day In Literary History

 "Don't be afraid of death; be afraid of an unlived life.
 You don't have to live forever, you just have to live." - Natalie Babbitt

-Today's video features the complete, rare 1981 feature film adaptation of Natalie Babbitt's classic novel, Tuck Everlasting.
+Today's video features the complete, rare 1981 independent feature film adaptation of Natalie Babbitt's classic novel, Tuck Everlasting.
 Enjoy!